About Kim Jones

 Let’s Connect

 If you’re looking for a therapist — with warmth, experience and a genuinely collaborative approach — I’d love to connect.
 I work with adults, teens and couples throughout California, including San Diego, Los Angeles, Orange County and the San Francisco Bay Area, via secure video telehealth.
-Having lived in these areas, I understand the unique environments and pressures that can shape your experience.
+Having lived in these areas, I understand the unique environments that can shape your experience.
 I currently have openings available.

 I look forward to hearing from you.